i2p/i2p.plugins.zzzot/README.txt

 -----------------------------

 This is a very simple in-memory open tracker, wrapped into an I2P plugin.
+A compiled version of the plugin is available at http://stats.i2p/i2p/plugins/

 The plugin starts a new http server tunnel, eepsite, and Jetty server running at port 7662.
 The tracker status is available at http://127.0.0.1:7662/tracker/